arancicarini/Middleware-2019-2020/Akka/AkkaProject/README.md

     - note: the couple <IP_Address, Port> is unique for each node, so you can't create two nodes with the same port on the same device

 ## APIS
+Each node of the cluster has exactly the same role among all its peers: they run the same actors with the same code.
+There is no single point of failure for the service.
+The only exception to this is the presence in Akka of seed nodes: seed nodes are declared in the config file, and at least one of the seed nodes must be up to guarantee the availability of the service.
+Therefore, each node exposes the same APIs.

 All APIs responses are of type application/json.
 The body of the requests must be of type Json.
 Both the POST and the GET methods return a JSON with field (among the others) requestId.
 This is just an internal identifier of the request.

 | API                   | HTTP method | Request Body                                              | Description  | Response ( if successful) |